tugbanik/mlops-llmops-bootcamp/README.md

 # MLOps & LLMOps Bootcamp

 This repository contains my weekly assignments and projects developed during the **MLOps & LLMOps Bootcamp**.

-Each folder corresponds to a specific week and focuses on a particular MLOps / backend / ML system concept.
+Each folder represents a weekly milestone focusing on MLOps, backend development, machine learning systems, and production-oriented workflows.

 ---